Lady Vols set for crucial matchup with Kentucky

 Tennessee (16-4, 8-2 SEC) enters this midweek matchup coming off one of its worst losses of the season.
 On Saturday, the Lady Vols were swept by LSU to end their five-game road stint.
 Tennessee struggled to limit LSU’s offensive power and it did not block as well as it had previously in the season.

 Tennessee had a slow start defensively against LSU.
-The Lady Vols lead the SEC in blocks per set, but only managed to put up 4 against the Tigers.
-Senior Danielle Mahaffey was responsible for 3 of those herself.
+The Lady Vols lead the SEC in blocks per set, but only managed to put up four against the Tigers.
+Senior Danielle Mahaffey was responsible for three of those herself.
 Tennessee will need its strong net defense to limit the Wildcats this Wednesday.

 One of the strongest areas for Tennessee is its fast-paced offense.
 Senior Lily Felts and junior Morgan Fingall have been a near unstoppable duo over the past few games.
 Graduate Student Breanna Runnels has also contributed to the Lady Vols offensive efforts by being a constant and reliable scorer.
 She currently leads the team with 237 kills.